Underwater level rejection

 The examples and explanations are mainly for underwater demand in this article, but the same rules apply to underwater supply (shorts underwater), just the structure is inverted.

 Volume on initial wash

-Example bellow of smaller volume on initial wash for better chance of underwater rejection:
+The example below of smaller volume on initial wash for a better chance of underwater rejection:

-If structure is under distribution and not accumulation (in up trend) then once washed out chances for rejection are smaller, because there were more sellers than buyers participating in structure in first place.
-Now unless one is forensic expert at reading the tape this is hard to tell, and often much easier to say after the fact.
-Trading is always a balance between assumptions vs actual statistical backed research.
+If the structure is under distribution and not accumulation (in an uptrend), then once washed out, chances for rejection are smaller because there were more sellers than buyers participating in the structure in the first place.
+Unless one is a forensic expert at reading the tape, this is hard to tell and often much easier to say after the fact.
+Trading is always a balance between assumptions vs. hard research data.

-Those micro setups require a lot of practice with trial and error, listening to variables of Level 2, price behaviour and all the rest written above and above all patience for trader to aim for best possible entry right around key underwater potential rejection area.
-Overall it is great micro to have in playbook, because it allows very frequent executions across many assets every week.
+Those micro setups require a lot of practice with trial and error, listening to variables of Level 2, price behavior, and all the rest written above and above all patience for a trader to aim for the best possible entry right around key underwater potential rejection area.
+Overall it is solid method to have in the playbook because such opportunities are present across any market.